 Nephropathy, or kidney disease, is a life-threatening condition that can lead to kidney failure.
 This can necessitate dialysis, with all of the costs and discomfort associated with it.
 In some cases, a kidney transplant becomes necessary.

 But one of the most dangerous side effects of elevated long-term blood sugar is neuropathy, or damage to the nerves.
 This can cause a severe lack of feeling, particularly in the extremities.
 Because individuals are sometimes unaware of injuries due to neuropathy, it commonly leads to amputations.

-When high blood sugar remains unchecked, it can also contribute to common, dangerous health conditions like high cholesterol, heart disease and high blood pressure.Diabetes and Low Blood Glucose - McKinley Health Center ...
+When high blood sugar remains unchecked, it can also contribute to common, dangerous health conditions like high cholesterol, heart disease and high blood pressure.How to Choose a Blood Glucose Monitor - Yahoo!
+Voices - voices ...

 Blood Sugar Problems Found After Weight-Loss Operation - New ...